Tablets with HDMI Input: Problems, Options & Fixes

 XPPen Artist Pro 14 (Gen2)

-The endlessly useful Wireless X-Remote transforms the tablet into a digital art, presentation, and collaboration studio, while the brand’s premium X3 Pro Smart Chip stylus comes with an awesome pen case.
+The endlessly useful Wireless X-Remote transforms the tablet into a digital art, presentation, and collaboration studio, while X3 Pro Smart Chip stylus comes with an awesome pen case.
 Inside, you’ll find a luxury finish as well as eight spare nibs.

 • Pros: Dual-reversable ports via HDMI 3-in-1 cable; low blue light certified by TÜV SÜD